mtlynch/mtlynch.io/content/notes/simple-go-web-service-nixos/index.md

 }
 ```

-With the flake, I can how run my app under Nix:
+With the flake, I can run my app under Nix:

 ```bash
 $ PORT=5000 nix run